logans3c/logans3c.github.io/_posts/2024-7-29-ICMTC-2024-WRITEUP.md

 # Conclusion
 This is my writeup for ICMTC 2024 Finals Web Challenges.
 I hope you enjoyed it and learned something new.
+WE GOT 4TH, that was disappointing but we will come back stronger next time.